 “She believed in the efficiency of the communist party but what was important was that she saw the communist party as the one entity that could make China and thus she the greatest power in the world.
 This would be her future and her family’s future.
 Her duty was to her clan, her dynasty, her people, and her civilization.“

-I loved Lawrence Osborne’s previous book, The Glass Kingdom, a thriller set in Bangkok.
-Great characters and an intense plot.
-His latest, On Java Road, I equally loved but for completely different reasons—the setting, the atmosphere, and its insightful observations of Hong Kong.
+I loved Lawrence Osborne’s previous novel, The Glass Kingdom, a thriller set in Bangkok.
+On Java Road, I loved equally — but for completely different reasons.
+Here, it’s all about the setting, the atmosphere, and the observations.

 The book takes place in Hong Kong during the 2019 democracy protests.
-Osborne is as good as Graham Greene was at capturing the mood of a city in political turmoil.
+Osborne is as good as Graham Greene at capturing a city in political turmoil.
 Umbrellas.
 Tear gas.
 Rubber bullets.
-Riot police.
-Thugs beating up foreigners.
-Anger.
-Violence.
-Suicides.
 Students turning up dead.
-Because this is history, we already know that these are the last days of freedom in Hong Kong and the sign of a rising authoritarian power, and that I feel, for me anyway, adds to the mood and significance of the book.
+And because this is history — we already know how it ends — the mood carries extra weight.

 31- 46.
 The Ava Lee Series